MicrosoftDocs/customer-insights/ci-docs/access-business-units-dataverse.md

 ## Dataverse security roles

-To access any data from Customer Insights in Dataverse, a user needs to have the *Customer Insights Data Read Access* security role in Dataverse.
-You can't modify this role.
+To access any data from Customer Insights in Dataverse, a user needs to have the *Customer Insights Data Read Access* and *Customer Insights Data Configuration Viewer* security roles in Dataverse.
+You can't modify these roles.
 If different access is needed, for example, access to all profiles irrespectively of business unit, create a custom security role and assign it.

 [Learn more about Dataverse security roles.](/power-platform/admin/database-security)